 Slow out of the gate, Incipientium chronicles a young Mike Rearick and his merry band of friends as they make their way to the local Kecksgille Baptist Church and a night of revelry.
 But the resultant climax here is more like a reverse-coin Children of the Corn that will see Kecksgille’s adults – guided by the hand of a local priest - rise up against the children in a well-choreographed genocide.

 As implied by the title, mental illness takes centre stage in this first person narration.
 Composed in diary form, we are slowly introduced into the ailing world of young Carl Truitt and the doctors tasked with helping him.
 Our narrator’s voice is sly, crass, and contains just enough adolescent humour to please any underdog.

-Another tale of the underdog, Spider Arms centres on Kevin Ritchie, Kecksgille’s neighbourhood teenage punching bag for Jocks everywhere.
+Another tale of the underdog, Spider Arms centers on Kevin Ritchie, Kecksgille’s neighborhood teenage punching bag for Jocks everywhere.
 Cursed with a subtle malady that redefines lanky, Kevin decides – on one fateful day – to fight back.
 But not in the manner his adversaries expect.
 Ultimately a routine narrative of revenge.